Phreatobius

-Phreatobius is a genus of very small catfishes (order Siluriformes) from tropical South America.
+Phreatobius, also known as cistern catfishes, is a genus of very small catfishes (order Siluriformes) from tropical South America.

 Taxonomy

 For quite some time Phreatobius cisternarum was the only species in the genus.
 However, two new species were described relatively recently in 2007, Phreatobius dracunculus and Phreatobius sanguijuela.

 Phreatobius has been classified with a number of different families: Clariidae, Plotosidae, Trichomycteridae, Cetopsidae, and Pimelodidae.
 Most recently, it has been classified in Heptapteridae.
 Its phylogenetic position remains uncertain.
 The family placement of the genus has remained problematic and thus it is not classified in any of the existing families, though Fishbase treats it as a member of Heptapteridae.

 An undescribed species of Phreatobius lives in waterlogged leaf litter near (not in) streams.
 Phreatobius walkeri, a nomen nudum, is provided by the Guinness Book of World Records, to describe this fish that stays on land for extended periods of time.
 Two additional quite distinctive species of Phreatobius, as yet undescribed, are known from the Río Negro basin of Brazil.